 I was recently watching a programme with my husband about sustainability, and I was deeply affected by what I was seeing.
 We chatted about it and, among other changes, we made the spontaneous decision to dramatically overhaul our diets.
-We immediately stopped eating meat and chicken, and today I want to talk about how being pescatarian benefits us, specifically choosing to be pescatarian vs vegetarian – does one have greater advantages over the other?
+We immediately stopped eating meat and chicken, and today I want to talk about the pescatarian diet pros and cons, and specifically choosing to be pescatarian vs vegetarian – does one have greater advantages over the other?

 There are undeniable health benefits to becoming a pescatarian:

 Eating fish, particularly oily fish, increases the amount of long-tail omega-3 fatty acids in the diet, the unsaturated fat that improves blood cholesterol levels are known to be beneficial for our health.
 Eating fish also lowers blood pressure and can even protect against some cancers.

 However, health was only one of the reasons behind our impromptu decision; the biggest drive for us is to actively be more ethical.

 So, is Pescatarianism Ethical?

 This is something I’ve struggled with a little bit; I’m writing this post to clarify my values in my own mind – and also so that when I’m accused of being a hypocrite I have somewhere to direct my critics!
 I know people who have had long-lasting fallings out about the subject, and while I don’t feel a need to justify myself exactly, I do think it’s an interesting subject and a topic we should be discussing.